Abel Salazar Biomedical Sciences Institute: Medicine course

 Medical training at ICBAS began in 1976, based on an innovative pedagogical and institutional project different from traditional medical training.
 This project has evolved in the face of new challenges and is now an Integrated Master in accordance with the new Basic Law of the Education System, intended to apply the principles set out in the “Bologna Process”.
 The new curriculum philosophy promotes early clinical contact for students, with an integrated approach to clinical problems from the early stages of the course.
 The new model promotes training in an even more articulated way, whether in the most basic sciences or in purely clinical sciences.
 The programmatic space for a truly vocational training was reinforced during the 6th and last year.
 The balance between exact, biological, social and medical sciences taught by multidisciplinary teams has been and continues to be one of the most innovative pedagogical goals of medicine at ICBAS.
 Moreover, in order to achieve the goal of training doctors with the most comprehensive preparation possible, ICBAS and the Porto Hospital Center (HGSA - which has been operating as the nuclear hospital since 1980) collaborate in the formation of medicine.
 In addition, ICBAS has established protocols with several health institutions in Greater Porto, such as the Joaquim Urbano Hospital, the Portuguese Institute of Oncology of Porto, the Magalhães Lemos Hospital and the Vila Nova de Gaia Hospital Center. several Health Centers that receive students under a cooperation protocol with ARS Norte.

-The medical course of the institute is now the most sought in the country.